Morfly/pendant/README.md

 ```

 ## Overview

-Below you can find an example of a simple `BUILD.bazel` file generation with Pendant.
-The code below is a Kotlin DSL
+To generate Starlark files Pendant provides a Kotlin DSL that replicates Starlark syntax as close as possible.
-which replicates Starlark syntax as close as possible.
+Here is how you can generate a `BUILD.bazel` file with Pendant.

 ```kotlin
 // Kotlin